-“Being in the restaurant business, it really concerns me because I know some of these contaminants are making their way high up in the food chain, in seafood and wildlife.”
+“Being in the restaurant business, it really concerns me, because I know some of these ocean microplastics are making their way high up into our food chain and onto our plates.”

 Jack said plastics in the sea concentrate many of the most damaging of the pollutants found in the world’s oceans.
 Also, some of the larger objects are consumed by seabirds and other animals, which mistake them for prey.
-Many seabirds and their chicks have been found dead, their stomachs filled with bottle tops, lighters, and balloons.
+Many seabirds and their chicks have been found dead from stomachs filled with bottle tops, lighters, and balloons.